-In setting our well-being objectives we set out what we aim to achieve and why they are important. available well-being 2021-22 More detail is in our statement https://www.bridgend.gov.uk/media/10443/well-being-statement-2021-to-2022pdf.pdf.
-Our wellbeing objectives are integrated, which ensures we are working together to achieve shared outcomes.
+In setting our well-being objectives we set out what we aim to achieve and why they are important.
+Our well-being objectives are integrated, which ensures we are working together to achieve shared outcomes.
 This plan sets out the steps we will take and identifies the priority areas to drive improvements.
-Details on how we have already made progress towards these objectives can be found in our Annual Report 2019-20 (https://www.bridgend.gov.uk/media/9651/annual-report-2019-to-2020.pdf)
+Details on how we have already made progress towards these objectives can be found in our Annual Report 2018-19.